 You have earned an undergraduate degree from an accredited institution in a related discipline with at least a 3.0 GPA, have a minimum of 3 years of relevant work experience, and have a well-written statement of purpose.
 We are seeking individuals who possess the perspective, intellectual capacity, and drive and determination to successfully complete the LDT program.

 You have earned an undergraduate degree from an accredited institution and hold, in good standing, a credential relevant to your intended field, for example, the Certified Professional Learning and Performance (CPLP) credential from the Association for Talent Development.

 You have completed a minimum of 6-9 credits of graduate coursework at a regionally accredited college or university in a related field with a 3.5 GPA or higher.

 You have successfully completed a minimum of six credits of coursework in the eLearning Design non-degree graduate certificate at UGA.

 You have previously earned a graduate degree in a related field.

 You can provide evidence of the capacity and prerequisite ability needed to complete a degree in LDT.
 For example, provide a link to an online presence (e.g., portfolio, website) that demonstrates 2-3 projects that align with degree program of interest.

 - Fall: April 15

 Registration deadlines vary per semester.
 The UGA Office of the Registrar web site provides up-to-date information on registration dates.

-This program is offered fully online in a cohort structure and consists of a minimum of 36 semester hours.
+The online Master’s in Learning, Design, and Technology—Instructional Design & Development program is offered in a cohort structure and consists of a minimum of 36 semester hours.
 While the program is fully online, there is an opportunity to attend the annual IDD@UGA conference, a professional event that includes a new student orientation.
-Attendance at this one-time campus event is strongly encouraged for all currently enrolled or newly enrolled students.
+Attendance at this campus event is strongly encouraged for all currently enrolled or newly enrolled students.